Pantomime: Australia

 Pantomimes in Australia at Christmas were once very popular, but the genre has declined greatly since the middle of the 20th century.
 Several later professional productions did not recover their costs.
+A 2001 book about pantomime in Australia is "Dames, Principal Boys ... and All That".

 Canada

 Christmas pantomimes are performed yearly at the Hudson Village Theatre in Quebec.
 Since 1996, Ross Petty Productions has staged pantomimes at Toronto's Elgin Theatre each Christmas season.
 Pantomimes imported from England were produced at the Royal Alexandra Theatre in the 1980s.
 The White Rock Players Club in White Rock, BC have presented an annual pantomime in the Christmas season since 1954.
 The Royal Canadian Theatre Company produces pantomimes in British Columbia, written by Ellie King.
-Since 2013, Theatre Replacement has been producing East Van Panto in partnership with The Cultch in Vancouver.
+Producers Theatre Replacement and The Cultch have co-produced East Van Panto since 2013 in Vancouver.

 Jamaica

 The National Pantomime of Jamaica was started in 1941 by educators Henry Fowler and Greta Fowler, pioneers of the Little Theatre Movement in Jamaica.
 Among the first players was Louise Bennett-Coverley.
 Other notable players have included Oliver Samuels, Charles Hyatt, Willard White, Rita Marley and Dawn Penn.
 The annual pantomime opens on Boxing Day at the Little Theatre in Kingston and is strongly influenced by aspects of Jamaican culture, folklore and history.